Attribute Metadata

 To use such 3D model in - for example - a maintenance scenario, new

 perform those very maintenance tasks.
-But to input such Attributes
+But to input such Attributes, the

 user must first be able to list and edit them via the app despite the fact